We need to step up when we hear a slur being used on campus.

 “I was in line at the Asian Night Market [last year], and I heard a big group of guys, all not Black, saying the n-slur,” he said.
 The student said it was the “only time I’ve heard it on campus by non-Black students.”

-This is a rare occurrence, as is when the same student heard people using the t-slur in reference to people in Logan house, our campus’s only all-gender dorm.
+This is a rare occurrence, as is when the same student heard people using the t-slur in reference to people in Logan House, our campus’s only all-gender dorm.

 More common is the f-slur, which Chris Anderson, a senior, hears as being used as an extreme gay joke.
-Tony Koo, a junior, mostly overhears the r-slur and gay jokes.
+Chris sees the slur being used not intentionally in a derogatory way, but instead as a substitute for stupid.

-“I’ve heard the r-slur for sure,” he notes.
+“I’ve heard the r-slur for sure,” he said.
 “It is usually used in the context to call someone dumb.
 Not in a serious context where they are trying to oppress someone in the way the slur is defined, but more in the context that they use it as a substitute for dumb or idiot.”

 Another senior male who chose to stay anonymous notes that he says the r-slur, or spells it out, because it is a strong word to convey his thought.

 “I use [the r-slur] because it is a very strong word,” he said.
-“It is saying that it is extremely dumb and something an extremely mentally disabled person would do.
+“It is saying that it is extremely dumb and something an extremely mentally-disabled person would do.
 This is an implicit bias I need to work on.
 I need to have empathy because when I say it, I am saying I’m better than them.”

 This connects to Chris’s idea that people are not trying to degrade the target group.
-The second anonymous boy is making fun of something someone has done, but he does acknowledge the slur is comparing one’s action to that of someone with intellectual or developmental disability, including learning disabilities, speech impediments, Down syndrome, and others.
+The second anonymous boy is making fun of something someone has done, but he does acknowledge the slur is comparing one’s action to that of someone with an intellectual or developmental disability, including learning disabilities, speech impediments, Down syndrome, and others.

 Chris believes the normalizing of the r-slur could have something to do with Gen-Z humor.